-At the Ordinary Shareholders’s meeting of Tuesday May 14, 2019, the Board of Directors proposes to renew the mandate of Deloitte for a further three years.
-Deloitte will be represented by Michel Denayer and by Corine Magnin as alternate auditor.
+At the Ordinary Shareholders’s meeting of Tuesday May 14, 2019, the mandate of Deloitte has been renewed for a further three years.
+Deloitte is represented by Michel Denayer and by Corine Magnin as alternate auditor.

 - Invoiced by the statutory auditor of the Group: